 It has now been confirmed that there will be three rather than two Hobbit films, starting with "The Hobbit: An Unexpected Journey" in 2012.
 Howard Shore is due to score all three films and, after all the anticipation, fans will not be disappointed with the approach Shore has taken to the question of musical continuity with the other Lord of the Rings scores.
 Shore reuses themes and instrumentation associated with "The Shire" and introduces new themes which will no doubt play an ongoing role in the Hobbit movies.
 The standard soundtrack CD is available from Amazon.co.uk and Amazon.com, and the special edition CD (with a leather style finish) is available at these alternative links Amazon.co.uk and Amazon.com.

 Some of Shore's themes can be found on compilation CDs of well-known horror movies.
 "Philadelphia" is highly recommended (though noting that it only features a single track by Shore, whereas the soundtrack for "Seven" (or "Se7en") has 2 tracks by Shore.
 Lord of the Rings: The Fellowship of the Ring, The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King all come with at least 4 different covers and also leather bound versions.
-Below you will find links to recommended soundtrack albums.
-A lot of excellent sheet music is available for the Lord of the Rings films, and you can download a wide selected of sheet music from this link at Music Notes.

 Here are some CD covers signed by Howard Shore, with "The Fly 1 & 2" also signed by Christopher Young.
 Our thanks to Petr Kocanda for permission to use his collection of autographed CDs.
 Click any thumbnail below to see the image full size in a separate window.